The BTC is a local, grassroots coalition that formed in 2009 by community members wishing to make a difference.

 Dan is a physician in Dillon who has had a life-long interest in hiking.
 He has a passion in creating walking and hiking trails in the Dillon area.
 He, his wife, and daughter enjoy the Beaverhead County community with both its beautiful surroundings as well as its colorful history.

-Ed is glad to be a member of BTC as a Dillon native, and again a Dillon resident as of 2013.
-In the interim Ed spent many years as a Professor in the Industrial Engineering Department of Montana State University as well as other institutions.
+Ed is a Dillon native and returned in 2013.
+In the interim He earned a Ph.D. in Industrial Engineering at Purdue University and spent many years as a professor in what is now the Mechanical and Industrial Engineering Department of Montana State University, Bozeman.
+His academic work was punctuated by other professional and business experience as well.
 He has always loved the outdoors and is excited about the organization's mission to increase hiking, biking, walking opportunities in the Dillon area.
-Ed's community involvement also includes being a member of the Dillon Planning and Zoning Board, as well as the Dillon Tree Board.
+Ed's community involvement has also included service on several City of Dillon boards and other volunteer work.

 Joyce grew up in Nebraska and Colorado, going from a state with very little public land to one with mountains and forests and places to play.
-Living in Dillon for the last 40 years has only increased her love for the outdoors.
-She and her husband have hiked around 30,000 miles together, whether hiking, mountain climbing, shed hunting, rock hounding, or cross country skiing.
+Living in Dillon for the last 48 years has only increased her love for the outdoors.
+She and her husband have hiked around 25,000 miles together, whether hiking, mountain climbing, shed hunting, rock hounding, or cross-country skiing.
 The value of public land for all to enjoy is of top priority, so our High Trails Project is near and dear to her heart.
-She recently retired from the Business Office at University of Montana Western after many years with Great Harvest and the Greater Yellowstone Coalition.
+She retired from the University of Montana Western Business Office following many years with Great Harvest and the Greater Yellowstone Coalition.

 Dan worked for the US Forest Service for many years across Idaho, Nevada, and Montana fighting fires among other tasks.
 Now retired, he is active with the Three Rivers Backcounty Horsemen and enjoys many types of outdoor recreation.